zextras/tech-doc/source/_includes/_installation/update.rst

          # dnf info service-discover-base
          # rpm -q service-discover-base

-If the version is older that **1.10.12**, please upgrade the package.
+If the version is older than **1.10.12**, please upgrade the package.

 After you verified that the version is the correct one, please run this command **before** :command:`pending-setups`.